TumbleOwlee/env-setup/README.md

 # Environment Setup

 This repository contains various scripts and configuration that I use in my various environments - private or work, bare metal or virtual machine.
 I created this collection since I'm usally working with various virtual machine and I want to have my environment set as fast as possible while providing the same user experience on each of them.
+Everything is done using only Bash since it's the common base of every Unix install.
+Of course it would be fancier using e.g. Python's full capabilities.

 ## Set up Unix Environment